AFL Women's: Establishment

 Details about the branding of the league were released in the second half of 2016.
-The AFL announced that the league would be named "AFL Women's" or AFLW for short, on 15 September 2016, with the logo being unveiled on 19 September 2016.
-The logo is a stylised rendition of an Australian rules football ground goal square and goal posts, drawn from a perspective that shows a "W".
+On 15 September 2016, the AFL announced that the league would be named "AFL Women's" or AFLW for short, with the logo being unveiled on 19 September 2016.
+The logo is a stylised rendition of an Australian rules football ground goal square and goal posts, drawn from a perspective that resembles a "W".
 On 10 October 2016, the National Australia Bank was named as the league's naming rights sponsor.

-The first premiership game was played on Friday, 3 February 2017 at Ikon Park.
-The AFL had initially planned to host the game at Melbourne's Olympic Park Oval, with a capacity of just 7,000, but was forced to change the venue to Ikon Park due to overwhelming interest and a lack of adequate seating.
-The match was deemed a "lockout" with a capacity crowd of 24,568 in attendance, with a few thousand estimated to have been waiting outside.
-As a result, Gillon McLachlan, the AFL's CEO, personally apologised to those who missed out.
+The first premiership game was played at Ikon Park on Friday, 3 February 2017.
+The AFL had initially planned to host the game at Melbourne's Olympic Park Oval, with a capacity of just 7,000, but was forced to change to Ikon Park due to overwhelming interest and a need for more seating.
+The match was deemed a "lockout" with a capacity crowd of 24,568 in attendance, with estimates of a few thousand left outside.
+Gillon McLachlan, the AFL's CEO, personally apologised to those who missed out.
 The game was also a great success on TV, attracting a national audience of 896,000, including 593,000 metropolitan free-to-air viewers, 180,000 regional free-to-air viewers, and 123,000 on Fox Footy.
 The Melbourne metropolitan audience of 424,000 was on par with that of Friday-night AFL men's matches.